docsforadobe/after-effects-scripting-guide/docs/general/application.rst

 **Description**

 Menu Commands in the GUI application have an individual ID number, which can be used as a parameter for the :ref:`app.executeCommand` command.
 For some functions not included in the API this is the only way to access them.

-The web site https://www.provideocoalition.com/after-effects-menu-command-ids/ has more information, and a list of the known numbers.
+The website https://www.provideocoalition.com/after-effects-menu-command-ids/ has more information, and a list of the known numbers.

 **Parameters**